 TECHNOLOGY + AI

 Dr. Safiya U. Noble is the David O. Sears Presidential Endowed Chair of Social Sciences and Professor of Gender Studies, African American Studies, and Information Studies at the University of California, Los Angeles (UCLA).
-She is the Director of the Center on Race & Digital Justice and Co-Director of the Minderoo Initiative on Tech & Power at the UCLA Center for Critical Internet Inquiry (C2i2).
-She currently serves as Interim Director of the UCLA DataX Initiative, leading work in critical data studies for the campus.
-Professor Noble is the author of the best-selling book on racist and sexist algorithmic harm in commercial search engines, entitled Algorithms of Oppression: How Search Engines Reinforce Racism (NYU Press), which has been widely-reviewed in scholarly and popular publications.
+She is the Director of the Center on Resilience & Digital Justice and Co-Director of the Minderoo Initiative on Tech & Power at the UCLA Center for Critical Internet Inquiry (C2i2).
+Dr. Noble is the author of the best-selling book Algorithms of Oppression: How Search Engines Reinforce Racism.
 In 2021, she was recognized as a MacArthur Foundation Fellow for her ground-breaking work on algorithmic discrimination.

 Siva Vaidhyanathan speaks on the impact of digitalization on society and democracy.
 In his speeches, he encourages audiences to consider how technology like Google and social media shape the way we think, and what we can do to foster a new Internet ecosystem designed to benefit the whole world.
 He is a frequent contributor on media and cultural issues on public radio shows and news programs, notably BBC, CNN and NBC.
 Siva has authored several books, including Antisocial Media: How Facebook Disconnects Us and Undermines Democracy (Oxford University Press, 2018).
 His articles have appeared in The New Yorker, The New York Times, The Washington Post, The Guardian and The Nation.